Serverless CI/CD enables you to automatically test and deploy services from Github.

 #Step 1: Link your AWS Account

-If you’ve already setup an AWS Access Role in a Profile you can skip this step.
+If you’ve already setup an AWS Access Role with a Provider you can skip this step.
+Otherwise, please go through the instructions on our Provider documentation page to help set one up: https://www.serverless.com/framework/docs/guides/providers#adding-providers-in-the-dashboard

 #Step 2: Connect to Github